Kovnir/Racing/README.md

 The Game use signals to inform modules about some events without creating dependencies.

 All signals are self-described:
+* OnCameraModeChangedSignal.cs
+* OnCheckpointAchievedSignal.cs
+* OnFinishAchievedSignal.cs
+* OnLevelFailedSignal.cs
+* OnLevelFinishedSignal.cs
+* OnLoseCheckpointSignal.cs
-* OnCheckpointAchievedSignal
+* OnPostProcessingSettingsChangedSignal.cs
-* OnLoseCheckpointSignal
+* OnRaceStartSignal.cs
-* OnRaceStartSignal
+* OnStarFailedSignal.cs
-* OnStarFailedSignal
+* OnTakeCheckpointSignal.cs

 ## How to make your level ##